FACTBOX-Airlines suspend China flights over coronavirus

 Below are details (in alphabetical order): AIR CANADA

 Air Canada said on Jan.
-28 it was canceling select flights to China.
+28 it was cancelling select flights to China.
 AIR FRANCE

-Air India said it was canceling its Mumbai-Delhi-Shanghai flight from Jan.
+Air India said it was cancelling its Mumbai-Delhi-Shanghai flight from Jan.
 31 to Feb.
 14. AIR SEOUL

 South Korean budget carrier Air Seoul said on Jan.
 28 it had suspended all flights to China.
 AIR TANZANIA